totalhack/zillion/README.md

 wh = Warehouse(config=config)
 ```

-Zillion also provides a helper script to boostrap a configuration file for an existing database.
-See `zillion.scripts.bootstrap_config.py`.
+Zillion also provides a helper script to boostrap a DataSource configuration file for an existing database.
+See `zillion.scripts.bootstrap_datasource_config.py`.
+The bootstrap script requires an output file as an argument and will prompt you for a url at run time (connection string or database url).
+See `--help` output for more options, including
+the optional `--nlp` flag that leverages OpenAI to infer configuration
+information such as column types, table types, and table relationships.

 <a name="executing-reports"></a>